Outbound MarketingAttract, convert and close more customers.

 Who Uses Outbound Marketing Strategies?

-Many businesses and companies use outbound marketing strategies, but those who have a particular expertise in outbound marketing are called digital marketing agencies.
+Many businesses and companies use outbound marketing strategies like these, but those who have a particular expertise in outbound marketing are called digital marketing agencies.

 A digital marketing agency is an agency dedicated to growing your company through a comprehensive suite of digital marketing tactics.
 This includes both the inbound marketing methodology, as well as outbound marketing and business growth tactics.